apeckdev/AI-Projects/README.md

     cd Generate-PesterSuite
     # or
     cd JiraWorkflowUI
+    # or
+    cd Convert-CsvGherkin
+    # or
+    cd Gemma-Training
     ```
 3.  **Follow the instructions** in the `README.md` file within that project's directory for specific setup and execution steps.